-As you may notice from some of the empty seats around you, remote collaboration is quickly replacing the modern office for many companies.
-And while this growing paradigm of remote work continues to expand across generations and verticals, it provides benefits and challenges for employees and employers alike.
+As you may notice from some empty seats around you, remote collaboration is quickly replacing the modern office with digital offices at many companies.
+And while this growing paradigm of remote work continues to expand across generations and verticals, it provides benefits and challenges for employees and employers.
 And one such challenge is inspiring remote productivity!

 Naval Ravikant, founder of Angellist, projects, “We’re going to see an era of everyone employing remote workers, and it’s not too far away.
-In fact, now’s the time to prepare for it.”
+Now’s the time to prepare for it.”

 Employee freedom and productivity

 From an employee’s standpoint, the ability to work from home provides a slew of no-brainer benefits, chief amongst them being heightened productivity resulting from empowered time management.
 A stunning 93% of workers surveyed stated that they feel more productive outside of the office and working from home.
 Perhaps this stems from the belief that it’s wildly unlikely that the workforce — which one can easily forget is simply a conglomerate of people — just isn’t invariably productive during the hours of 9–5, five days a week.

 Organizational benefits — and challenges